jojiku/Resume-vacancies-matching/README.md

 <!-- UPDATES -->
 ## Updates

+### 21.11.2023:
+We trained 2 models (medium and nano) and 2 endoints (image processing and YouTube video labeling), our roadmap is:
+- torch inference (not ultralitics)
+- two-stage pipeline (detector+classificator)
+- change classes (for russian traffic signs)

 ### 16.11.2023:
 Currently we trained only one model and implemented one endpoint (image processing), so our roadmap is:
 - interface with more functionality